 I think a lot of us underestimate the importance of balance.
-Without balance we’re not as successful or productive.
+Without balance, we’re not as successful or productive.
 Take an athlete.
-For them to perform at peak performance, they must have a routine that includes the proper exercise, nutrition, and sleep.
+For them to perform at peak performance, they must have a routine that includes proper exercise, nutrition, and sleep.
 Also, balance plays a vital role in the motivation equation.
 And, it may be because of something called the equity theory.

 What is Equity Theory?